mjhea0/wood-work-estimator/README.md

 #Wood Work Cost Estimator

-###Puprose:
+###Purpose:

-Provide an interface for customers seeking custom furniture that allows imediate and accurate estimates based on a variety of designs and materials.
-Key features will include selection gallery, material choice, custom dimension input and cost breakdown.
-Users will be able to share this estimate as well as submit it for approval.
+Provide an interface for customers seeking custom furniture that allows immediate and accurate estimates based on a variety of designs and materials.

+Key features will include -

+1. selection gallery
+1. material choice
+1. custom dimension input and cost breakdown.
+1. Users will be able to share this estimate as well as submit it for approval.

-###technology needed
+###technology

 * HTML
 * CSS